ytlabjp/signbnpub/README.md

 The SiGN-BN binaries include SFMT Copyright © 2006, 2007 Mutsuo Saito, Makoto Matsumoto and Hiroshima University, & Copyright © 2012 Mutsuo Saito, Makoto Matsumoto, Hiroshima University and The University of Tokyo.

-Please cite our publications (see PUBLICATIONS in the home page) when you publish your results.
+Please cite our publications (see PUBLICATIONS in the web site) when you publish your results.

 Copyright (C) 2024 Yoshinori Tamada